martymo/martymo.github.io/_posts/2019-10-04-unix-commands.md

 ---
 layout: post
-title: "A list of UNIX commands to get started"
+title: "A very short list of UNIX commands to get started"
 author: "Martym"
 categories: computer
 tags: []
 ---

-# A list of UNIX commands to get started
+# A very short list of UNIX commands to get started

 ## Commands